chef-partners/omnibus-marketplace/README.md

 # Marketplace specific documentation
 documentation['url'] = 'http://myorg.com/docs'

+# The amount of nodes this Chef server is licensed for
+license_count '25'

 # Which role the instance is supposed to play
 role 'aio' # or 'server'